IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 - Accountability: the "controller", i.e. who determines hte purposes and means of personal data processing, shall be responsible for and able to demostrate compliance with the previous principles.
    - My ISP shall be responsible for any personal data it is collecting and shall be able to demostrate that personale data has been processed in accordance with above listed principles.

-The GDPR regulation is relatively complex and it is common practice for enteprises to have an external GDPR consultant and, actually, starting from a certain size, companies have to have a GDPR officer inside the company itself.
+The GDPR regulation is relatively complex and it is common practice for enteprises to have an external GDPR consultant and, actually, starting from a certain size, companies have to have a Data Protection Officer (DPO) inside the company itself.
+Another important aspect of GDPR is "extraterritorial" scope, which means that GDPR applies any comapny offering services in Europe even if not physically based in Europe.

+### Brazil

+The "Lei General de Protecao de Dados Pessoals" ([LGPD]), is the Brazilian law on data and privacy protection.
+LGPD was clearly inspired by GDPR and as such they are very similar, in particular they have exactly the same definition of "personal data" and LGPD includes the "extraterritorial" principle {{BATEMAN21}}.
+The way LGPD is written suggests that IP addresses is considered personal data that fall under its protection, however, the actual text does mention IP address explicitely.

+### China

+- In 2021, China adopted the Personal Information Protection Law ({{PIPL})}.
+The PIPL is the equivalent of European GDPR and is actually partially inspired by it.
+PIPL includes IP addresses as personal data to be protected and use as well consent  as legal basis.
+Differences look minimal {{SOLOVE21}}, especially with respect to the focus of this document: IP addresses.

+### Japan

+In Japan personal data is protected by the Japan Act of Protection of Personal Information ({{APPI}}), which has been adopted back in 2003 and updated a first time in 2015, and a second time in 2022.
+In its evolution it has become more similar to GDPR, with who it shares the "extrateritorial" principle (i.e., it applies to all companies offering services in Japan).
+Furthermore, again similarly to GDPR, APPI consider IP addresses personal information, hence falling under its protection.
+There is, however, a difference in the scope of the protected data.
+GDPR does not apply to anonymised data, while APPI covers as well how anonymised data should be processed.
+Both GDPR and APPI are based on the legal principle of consent, however, while GDPR provides specific information about consent, including how to obtain it, APPI does not include such elements.

 ### USA

 - The United States has opted for a different approach to data protection.
 Instead of formulating one all-encompassing regulation such as the EU's GDPR, the US chose to implement sector-specific privacy and data protection regulations that work together with state laws to safeguard American citizens' data.

-### China

-- In 2020, China released the first draft of Personal Information Protection Law (PIPL).
-The PIPL is the equivalent of European GDPR and will have significant influence.

-### Japan
-- Japan Protection of Personal Information (APPI) Act (recent changes put the act close to the GDPR model).
+As for the IP addresses itself, in 2009, the U.S. Disctirict Court for the Western District of Washighton ruled that IP addresses are not personally identifiable information {{IP2009}}, because an IP address identifies a computer not a person.
+More recently, the California Consumer Privacy Act included IP addresses as an example personal identification information, but only in the case that IP addresses can reasonably be linked to a particular person {{CCPA}}.
+In 2021, the sentence of the U.S. Court of Appeals for the Seventh Circuit included a statement about IP addresses in the case United State vs Soybel, citing that "...IP addresses were routed through a third-party internet service provider.
+By using a third-party ISP, the defendant knowingly exposed his data to the public and therefore had no expectation of privacy." {{SOYBEL2021}}.
+In other words, and in accordance to the categories defined in {{SEC:interaction}}, in a Public Interaction there should not be privacy expectations.

 ## Mitigations for IP address tracking